-We’re very pleased at Hiscox to have be included in the Top 12 Most Admired Companies in Britain, according to research (external link) published by Management Today.
+We’re very pleased at Hiscox to have be included in the Top 12 Most Admired Companies in Britain, according to research published by Management Today.
 The study which seeks to shed light on the corporate reputations of Britain’s top businesses, has highlighted Hiscox’s innovation, inspirational leadership and the ability to attract, retain and develop top talent.

 The Management Today research was conducted in conjunction with Leeds Business School who asked Britain’s largest public companies in 24 sectors to evaluate their peers, then score each company out of 10 across 12 criteria.

 We’re in esteemed company, joining businesses such as Unilever, who came top of the list for the third year in a row and Berkeley Group, the house builder that has topped its category for the 12th year in a row.

 “You can lose my money, but never risk my reputation; it’s much harder to win back.” ‒ Robert Hiscox